HOW TO BE A DOG WALKER

 Dog walking (boarding and daycare) is where most of your income will come from (even though cat visits will bring in some pocket money).
 Your most valuable dogs are going to be the dogs you care for Monday – Friday, with shift dogs making up the rest of your dog walking clients.
 Shift dogs are the dogs you only get a few times a week depending on the work shift patterns of clients.
 The days you will be needed will be either the same days week in, week out or different days each week.
 The problem with those dogs is that on some days you will get close to being fully booked because on those days you have many shift dogs all needing walked alongside your Monday-Friday dogs and other days you will only have your Monday – Friday dogs leaving you half empty!
 The problem with shift dogs is that you’re limited to the possibility of being full rather than actually being full.
 So I’d be wary of taking on too many.

 Getting clients takes time and everyone that needs a dog walker has one so focus on puppy services along with your dog walking to help get clients in – established dog walkers like myself just don’t have the time for pup care.
 Group dog walking is where your money will come from.
 3 group walks a day (6 dogs in each walk) is enough work for most dog walkers – all in all you’re looking to at least make £500-600+ a week from that alone once you are full or close to being so (more if you live in London).
 Remember to take regular days off and holiday time so you don’t burn out.
 Dog boarding can compliment your dog walking and pays well (mainly happens over school holidays) and many dog walking clients look for it when choosing a dog walker.
 Doggy daycare in your own home can bring in a substantial additional income too or be an alternative to dog walking.
 If you are after more money than what dog walking or home daycare can bring in then daycare in a proper dedicated premises is your answer.
 A premises that’s big enough to allow 20-40 dogs a day with the help of staff pays big money but it is a lot more work and requires some investment.
 You can offer other services like cat visits in clients home etc, but they are not necessary.
 Pet taxi is a ridiculous service, don’t waste your time.
-Services like boarding and daycare may require local council licensing.
+Services like boarding and daycare may require local council licensing and that means you will need dog boarding forms but you can download these below.

 Vans are better than cars, but a car will do perfectly fine if equipped correctly and cost less to buy and equip.

-Get your website here before you do anything then get your business on Facebook and get a Google business listing as these will all get you work, but you can get by with just a Facebook page if needs must.
-Nice photos will help create that buzz you need when you start and give clients something to share on their walls.
+Get your website here before you do anything, then get your business on Facebook and get a Google business listing as these will all get you work.
+Nice photos on Facebook will help create that buzz you need when you start and give clients something to share on their walls.
 If you want to pay for advertising then choose local online advertising campaigns targeting specific people’s interests (e.g. “Dogs”) and locations (e.g. “London”) using Facebook ads or by using key phrases you want to target for on Google (e.g. “London dog walkers”) using Google Ads, over printed media any day!

 Good luck.
 I am here to help.
 Don’t forget the contracts are below along with around a thousand comments and answers – that’s pretty much everything else that you needed to know!
-Comments are now closed though so if you really, really need to ask something, you’ll have to email me.
+Comments are now closed though so if you really, really need to ask something then you’ll just have to find out my email.

 - Free Basic Dog walking Contract